 - Office supplies

 - Insurance, such as home insurance and errors and omissions insurance

 For the longest time, I tracked everything manually in Excel, but that’s because I happen to like spreadsheets.
 Admittedly, this takes up a lot of time, so I recently tested out QuickBooks Self-Employed which is a mobile app for Android and iOS.

-Other features that the app has that will appeal to freelancers include the automatic mileage tracker, the ability to take pictures of your receipts directly within the app, and expected taxes which is based on your income and expenses.
+Other features that the app has that will appeal to freelancers include the automatic mileage tracker, the ability to take pictures of your receipts directly within the app, and expected taxes which are based on your business income and expenses.

-Note that connecting the app to your bank technically voids your consumer protection, but Intuit (who developed QuickBooks Self-Employed and owns Mint) use bank-level encryption so your security is their number one priority.
+Note that connecting the app to your bank technically voids your consumer protection, but Intuit (who developed QuickBooks Self-Employed and owns Mint) uses bank-level encryption so your security is their number one priority.

-This post is meant as a quick taxes for freelancers quick guide.
+This post is meant to be a taxes for freelancers quick guide.
 Handling your freelance taxes can become complicated pretty quickly which is why I recommend hiring a professional to help you with them.
 A good accountant won’t cost you that much and there’s a pretty good chance that the money they save you on taxes, will cover the fee you’re charged.